tedneward/Azgaarnoth/Creatures/CraniumRats.md

 >- **Challenge** 0
 >___
 >
->***Illumination.***.
-As a bonus action, the cranium rat can shed dim light from its brain in a 5-foot radius or extinguish the light.
+>***Illumination.*** As a bonus action, the cranium rat can shed dim light from its brain in a 5-foot radius or extinguish the light.
 >
->***Telepathic Shroud.***.
-The cranium rat is immune to any effect that would sense its emotions or read its thoughts, as well as to all divination spells.
+>***Telepathic Shroud.*** The cranium rat is immune to any effect that would sense its emotions or read its thoughts, as well as to all divination spells.
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 1 piercing damage.
 >

 ---